Farnham, Quebec

 Farnham is a city in Brome-Missisquoi Regional County Municipality in the Estrie region of Quebec, Canada.
 The population as of the Canada 2021 Census was 10,149, making it the second most populated community in the RCM.

 History

-The city of Farnham takes its name from the historic Township of Farnham.
-The latter is one of the few townships established before 1800, and was named in remembrance of Farnham, UK.
-The first "Farnhamiens", mostly Loyalists from the United States, arrived in 1800.
+The City of Farnham takes its name from the historic Township of Farnham, which is one of the few townships established before 1800 and was named in remembrance of Farnham, Surrey, England.
+The first "Farnhamiens," who were mostly Loyalists from the United States, arrived in 1800.

 On December 28, 1876, Farnham got the status of "town".
-On March 8, 2000, the town of Farnham and the municipality of Rainville merged to form the new "City of Farnham".
-The total population is now numbered at 8,000 inhabitants.
+On March 8, 2000, the Town of Farnham and the Municipality of Rainville merged to form the new "City of Farnham."
+The total population is now 8,000 inhabitants.

-Farnham is also the site of an important military training camp, used primarily by the Canadian Forces Leadership and Recruit School and local militia.
+Farnham is also the site of an important military training camp, which is used primarily by the Canadian Forces Leadership and Recruit School and the local militia.

 Geography

 Built on the shores of the Yamaska River, at the border of the Saint-Lawrence lowlands, the city of Farnham is located in the center of important cities such as Saint-Jean-sur-Richelieu (West) and Granby (North-East).